-The AIFM Law sets out the information that every AIFM must disclose to potential investors for each AIF that it manages and markets.
+The AIFM Law sets out the information every AIFM must disclose to potential investors for each AIF that it manages and markets.
 Such disclosure document must include the information necessary for investors to be able to make an informed judgment, which includes, inter alia, the following information:

-- description of the investment strategy and objective of the AIF, including the procedures by which the AIF may change its investment strategy; - description of the maximum level of leverage that the AIFM is entitled to employ on behalf of the AIF; - description of the main legal implications of the contractual relationship entered into for the purpose of investment; - identity of the main service providers of the AIF; - description of all fees, charges and expenses and the maximum amounts thereof that are directly or indirectly borne by the investors; - the latest net asset value of the AIF; and - the latest annual report of the AIF.
+- description of the investment strategy and objective of the AIF, including the procedures by which the AIF may change its investment strategy; - description of the maximum level of leverage which the AIFM is entitled to employ on behalf of the AIF; - description of the main legal implications of the contractual relationship entered into for the purpose of investment; - identity of the main service providers of the AIF; - description of all fees, charges and expenses and the maximum amounts thereof which are directly or indirectly borne by the investors; - the latest net asset value of the AIF; and - the latest annual report of the AIF.

 In addition, further marketing material can be provided to investors.
-Said marketing material needs to be identifiable as such, describe the risks and rewards of the AIF, and be fair, clear and not misleading.
+From 2 August 2021, such documents need to be identifiable as such, describe the risks and rewards of the AIF and have to be fair, clear and not misleading.
 It also must not contradict the abovementioned disclosure document.